zhonghan721/tp/docs/UserGuide.md

 and simple as possible.
 After learning the commands, you'll be faster than ever!

-Every command has a **Command Phrase** and possibly one or more **Parameters** (Inputs to customise the command to your needs) which is typically preceded by a **Prefix** (Special markers for HomeBoss to understand your inputs)
+Every command has a **Command Phrase** and possibly one or more **Parameters** (inputs to customise the command to your needs) which is typically preceded by a **Prefix** (special markers for HomeBoss to understand your inputs)

 Take the [Add Delivery Command](#add-delivery) for example: